 At a glance

-A cross-channel table that lists Pinterest ad landing pages with poor Core Web Vitals AND a conversion rate well below your account average.
+A cross-platform table that lists Pinterest ad landing pages with poor Core Web Vitals AND a conversion rate well below your account average.
 The two conditions together are the signal: a slow page on its own is a maintenance task, but a slow page that is also under-converting paid Pinterest traffic is actively losing money.
 Pinterest’s long save-to-purchase lag makes this worse than on other channels.
 A Pinner saves a Pin today and returns to the landing page weeks later; if the page has regressed in speed since the save, the deferred buyer hits a slow page and bounces, breaking a click-through you already paid to earn weeks ago.

 Calculation